Class of 2013

 Major/Minor: Biology and Psychology (Premed) / Chemistry

 Eshan Patel ’13 attended a high school twice the size of Washington College.
-So he appreciated the family atmosphere of the John S. Toll Science Center, where he and other young scientists worked closely with their professors to hone their skills in the lab, learn how to write scientific papers, and determine their career focus.
+So he appreciated the family atmosphere of the John S. Toll Science Center, where he honed skills in the lab, served the local community, and developed into a campus leader.

-After graduation, Eshan completed a two-year NIH post-baccalaureate research fellowship at the Johns Hopkins University School of Medicine, supported by an Intramural Research Training Award from the National Institute of Allergy and Infectious Diseases (NIAID).
-He studied the international epidemiology and pathogenesis of HIV and its co-infections under the mentorship of Professor Thomas C. Quinn, MD, MSc.
-Dr. Quinn is the Chief of the International HIV/STD Section of the Laboratory of Immunoregulation, NIAID, NIH and the Director of the Johns Hopkins Center for Global Health.
+After graduation, Eshan completed an NIH post-baccalaureate research fellowship at the Johns Hopkins University School of Medicine, supported by an Intramural Research Training Award from the National Institute of Allergy and Infectious Diseases (NIAID).
+He studied the international epidemiology and pathogenesis of HIV and its co-infections under the mentorship of Dr. Thomas C. Quinn, MD, MSc, Chief of the International HIV/STD Section of the Laboratory of Immunoregulation, NIAID, NIH.

-Eshan recently enrolled in the Master of Public Health degree program at the Johns Hopkins Bloomberg School of Public Health, and plans to attend medical school.
-Eshan is committed to the discovery and implementation of evidence-based methods to improve both individual and community health.
+Eshan recently completed the Master of Public Health degree program with a concentration in Epidemiological & Biostatistical Methods for Public Health & Clinical Research at the Johns Hopkins Bloomberg School of Public Health.
+Eshan is committed to the discovery and implementation of evidence-based methods to improve both individual and community health among underserved populations, and is currently preparing to apply to medical school.

 - Presidential Fellow